Skin Barrier Function and How to Protect It

 + Weather can be responsible for damage too.
 Extreme cold and extreme hot weather can contribute to reduce capability of skin barrier function.
 You can experience this kind of environments at Kuwait, with 45 degrees Celsius temperature in the month of July, or minus 25 degrees Celsius temperature in Alaska during winter season.

 + We don’t just breathe or eat environmental-toxin, we also absorb some of it through our skin.
 These type of pollution on the skin can led to allergic with its irritating content that penetrate to skin barrier.

 + Smoking tobacco or nicotine can be responsible for skin barrier damage as the free radicals from the smoke, also known as lipid peroxide can reduce the skin barrier function and led to dry skin.

 + Exposing your body to the UV rays under direct sunlight especially during mid-day (11am-3pm) for a long time can be critical for the skin barrier if you don’t wear SPF protection.
 It will lead to increase of sign of aging such as hyperpigmentation, dark spots and wrinkles.
 It is advisable to wear plenty of clothes in order to protect yourself from the sun’s UV rays.
 Use long sleeves shirts and pants is an easier option.

-+ Taking a hot bath or hot shower and using strong soap and harsh detergents can contribute to reduce skin barrier function.
++ Taking a hot bath or hot shower and using strong soap and harsh detergents or harsh cleanser can contribute to reduce skin barrier function.